willhorn/willhorn.github.io-builder/content/goals/project_goals.md

-### Projects
+### Restaurant Map Project
-o Sudoku solver in JavaScript
-o Google maps API restaurant search
+o Redesign scraper to not rely on previous scrapes